November 29, 2020 5 Min Read

 Related reading: Human Connection Is Divine: Spiritual Coach Robyn Augusta

-3. Care for your family by preparing for the end
+3. Care for your family through preparation

 In her chaplain work at a Level II trauma center, LaToya often cares for people whose loved ones are on life-support for injuries.
-Unfortunately, pain for family and loved-ones can be compounded because they now need to make life decisions while in the midst of grief.
+Unfortunately, pain for family and loved ones can be compounded because they now need to make life decisions while in the midst of grief.

 LaToya believes a Healthcare Power of Attorney or Living Will are important ways to support your family if something should happen to you.
 It lets them know what you would want and can relieve their burden.

+End-of-life decisions are extremely difficult, LaToya reminds us.
 “They feel they are ending this person’s life like it is a crime,” she says.
 “Most of the time, life-support is literally that.”

 By preparing ahead of time, you can make it easier for your family to support you.